ashima-mr/ashima-mr/README.md

 - 🌍 Based in Chennai and Qatar
 - 💡 I’m currently stuyding QML.
 - 🍄 I’m looking to collaborate on any ML project really!
 Always interested in learning smt new 🌱
-- 💬 Talk to me about NLP, xAI, Information Theory, Cryptography and Quantum Computing.
+- 💬 Talk to me about NLP, XAI, Cryptography and Quantum Computing.
 - ⚡ Fun fact: The book I'm currently reading is Simulacra and Simulation

 ### Tools I Use